 Mao is a sushi restaurant in Abando, Bilbao.
 Rated 4.2 stars from 1536 Google reviews.
-Known for consistency across 1500+ reviews and efficient service.
+Known for consistency in the kitchen and efficient service.
 Best for business lunch and date night (safe choice).

 Rankings updated March 2026